Table of Contents

 Office documents (such as .XLSX, .DOCX, .PPTX, and others) can be made up of many compressed files.
-The email security gateway scan engine attempts to check these files by decompressing them, as it would any other compressed file and if the file contains too many files, will treat the file as suspicous, even when the document itself is not.
+The email security gateway scan engine attempts to check these files by decompressing them, as it would any other compressed file.
+If the decompressed file contains too many files it will treat the file as suspicious, even when the document itself is not.

-If you are having problems sending or receiving such files, you could consider either using an alternative method such as the University's OxFile system.
+If you are having problems sending or receiving such files, you could consider either using an alternative method such as the OneDrive for Business.
 If you are sharing documents with people with the University, you may also wish to consider using the Nexus 365 OneDrive features.

 Why was this email or file not removed?

-If an email containing suspicious content makes it past the security products please use the Oxfile Service (guide) to send it to us at firstname.lastname@example.org.
+If an email containing suspicious content makes it past the security products please use OneDrive for Business to send it to us at email@example.com.
 Please include the following information: sender address, date and time the message was sent, and the subject line.

 An email was blocked due to the sending server's IP reputation, can you whitelist the server or the sender?